Social justice and inclusive growth for labour administration institutions

 It specifically endorses universal social protection and the realization of the human right to social security.

-Labour administration institutions play a key role in designing and implementing economic and social policies.
-Labour inspection systems function as labour law enforcement, ensuring good governance and fairness in the workplace.
+Labour administration institutions play a key role in designing and implementing labour-related economic and social policies.
+They also provide feedback on and allow for readjustment of such policies.

 Globalization, climate change, and income inequality are among the reasons people cross borders in search of employment opportunities today.
-Migrant workers require rights-based policies that maximize the positive effects of labour migration.
+In 2018, the ILO estimated that, out of 258 million migrants worldwide, 164 million were employed.

 Workplace interventions based on ILO standards protect workers’ health and safety.
 To ensure maximum safety, prevention, reporting, and inspection practices are essential.

 The more people adequately covered by social security—from health care to income security—the better.